AzErLoc/bIDApple/README.md

 ```
 2. Open IDA Pro.
 3. Right click in decompilation or disassembly view.
-4. Click the entry to start bIDApple Animation
+4. Click the entry to start bIDApple Animation.
-5. Make your navband bigger 😉
+5. Make your navband bigger 😉.

 ---